• Thermal Management of Electronic Assemblies and Enclosures

 The Board File: It contains a description of a single PWA, including the board shape, layout restrictions and component placement.

-The Library File: It contains descriptions of components used by one or more PWAs.
+The Library File: It contains descriptions of components used by one or more PWAs. *.emp is the extension of the library file.

 The Panel File: It contains a description of a manufacturing panel including the panel shape, layout restrictions and the placement of boards and components on the panel.